 Don’t React

+Don’t react.
 And certainly don’t overreact.

 In many cases, your soon-to-be ex may try to pick a fight or get a rise out of you.
 Don’t stoop to that level.

+Again, this is easy to say but hard to do.
 You may want to scream and yell and throw things.
 After all, who knows how to get under your skin and push all of your buttons better than your ex?
 But it’s not going to help anything.

-Things might get so bad you have to have your attorney handle the communication.
+Things might get so bad that you have to have your attorney handle the communication.
 But sometimes that’s for the best.

 Related Reading: Things You Should Never Do During Divorce